apptonio/staycation/README.md

 - [@Antonio725](https://github.com/Antonio725)
 - None of the images and icons used in the project are owned by me.
 They were resourced from Figma.
-- The icon on the top of this file is from Icons8.